 Certain metals such as nickel, copper, chromium and cobalt have been known to cause allergic reactions in individuals.
 This is not a concern with gold vermeil, as it only generally contains gold and silver.

 However, if there are materials mixed in the vermeil such as nickel, sellers are required to disclose them.
 Be extra vigilant in inquiring about the composition of the gold vermeil.

-With proper care and maintenance, gold vermeil jewelry can keep sparkling through the years.
-Here are our top tips for cleaning and storing your gold vermeil jewelry.
+With proper care and maintenance, gold vermeil jewellery can keep sparkling through the years.
+Here are our top tips for cleaning and storing your gold vermeil jewellery.